Louis Vuitton to transform Paris headquarters into its first-ever luxury hotel

 French luxury fashion house Louis Vuitton will soon open its first-ever luxury hotel.
-The location?
-Its Paris corporate headquarters.
+If you were thinking sleek new glass-clad building, think again.
+The Maison is converting its historic Paris corporate headquarters into a property that fans of the brand can now stay at.

 Besides functioning as a hotel, the 3,716-square-metre headquarters will also serve as a retail space and house the brand’s largest store in the world.